This is a developing story and will be updated.

 When March Madness was abruptly canceled, the ripple effect spread to all other US sports leagues.
 First came the NBA and NHL hiatus and then the postponement of MLB.
 The result was sportsbooks struggling with revenue shortfalls and having to take bets on things like Russian table tennis.

-The NFL had the benefit of time on their hands.
-But after watching from afar, hopefully the league can find a way to play games while keeping both players and staff safe.
+The NFL had the benefit of time on its hands.
+After watching from afar, hopefully the league can find a way to play games while keeping both players and staff safe.

-Football is easily the most-watched and most bet on sports in the US.
-According to a few sports betting operators, if it can’t return it could be a disaster.
+Football is easily the most-watched and most bet on sport in the US.
+According to a few sports betting operators, if it can’t return, it could be a disaster.

 To some, however, the thought of a year without NFL betting is not even an option.

-Eric Schippers, senior VP, public affairs and government relations at Penn National Gaming said while hopeful sports will resume, there currently isn’t a plan in place should it not.
+Eric Schippers, senior VP, public affairs and government relations at Penn National Gaming, said that while hopefully the NFL will resume, there currently isn’t a plan in place should it not.